 Yes, many with type 2 diabetes can manage their diabetes without medication.

 How is it possible to manage your diabetes without medication?
-You can manage your diabetes (only type 2, not type 1) without medication and with certain lifestyle changes.
+You can manage your diabetes (only type 2, not type 1) without prescription and with specific lifestyle changes.

-- Food you eat can affect your blood-glucose level.
-Therefore, you need to take a healthy food with low to moderate amount of carbohydrate.
+- The food you eat can affect your blood glucose level.
+Therefore, you need to intake a healthy diet with a low to moderate amount of carbohydrate.
 Break up your 2 to 3 big meals into 4 to 5 smaller meals; it can reduce blood-glucose spikes.